kevinlindstrom/ECE5201_TermProject/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-The text, original ideas, and original mathematical calculations contained in this repository (the "Research Content") remain the intellectual property of the copyright holder, and may not be used for purposes other than learning and research.
+The original writings, ideas, and mathematical calculations contained in this repository (the "Research Content") remain the intellectual property of the copyright holder, and may not be used for purposes other than learning and research.
+The Research Content may be located within Latex source files, and the copyright holder makes the distinction that the Research Content is a separate entity than the Latex commands that format and stylize how the Research Content is presented (the "Code").

-Copying and/or plagiarism, as is outlined in The University of Connecticut's student code
-"Responsibilities of Community Life: The Student Code" (https://ugradresearch.uconn.edu/academic-integrity/), is not permitted under this license.
+Copying and/or plagiarism of the Research Content, as is outlined in The University of Connecticut's student code "Responsibilities of Community Life: The Student Code" (https://ugradresearch.uconn.edu/academic-integrity/), is not permitted under this license.